apache/spark/docs/ml-features.md

  by specifying the minimum number (or fraction if < 1.0) of documents a term must appear in to be included in the vocabulary.
 Another optional binary toggle parameter controls the output vector.
  If set to true all nonzero counts are set to 1.
-This is especially useful for modelling discrete probabilistic models that model binary events rather than integer counts
+This is especially useful for modelling discrete probabilistic models that model binary events rather than integer counts.

 **Examples**